Roger Williams: Slavery

 In 1641, the Massachusetts Bay Colony passed laws sanctioning slavery.
-In response, under Williams' leadership, the Providence Plantations passed a law in 1652 restricting the amount of time for which an individual could be held in slavery and tried to prevent the importation of enslaved Africans.
+In response, under Williams's leadership, Providence Plantations passed a law in 1652 restricting the amount of time for which an individual could be held in servitude and tried to prevent the importation of slaves from Africa.
 The law established terms for slavery that mirrored that of indentured servitude; enslavement was to be limited in duration and not passed down to children.
-Upon the unification of Providence Plantations with Aquidneck Island, residents of the latter refused to accept this law, ensuring it became dead letter.
-Later in life, at the time of King Phillip's War, tensions with the Narragansetts were irreparable, and, despite Williams' efforts to maintain peace, a destructive war ensued, during which his home was burned to the ground.
-During the war, Williams, with a group of Providence citizens, facilitated and profited from the sale of a number of captured Narragansetts and Wamponoag.
+Upon the unification of the mainland and island settlements, residents of the island refused to accept this law, ensuring that it became dead legislation.